 Abnormally high levels of another pancreatic hormone, glucagon, due to a rare tumor called a glucagonoma has been known to raise blood sugar levels.

-Medications (morphine, epinephrine, thyroxin, xylazine, megesterol acetate, depopovera, beta blockers, niacin etc.) have been known to raise blood glucose levels as well.
+Medications (morphine, epinephrine, thyroxine, xylazine, megesterol acetate, depopovera, beta blockers, niacin etc.) have been known to raise blood glucose levels as well.

-A disease of the pituitary gland in cats (acromegaly) that produces to much growth hormone can also raise blood glucose levels.
+A disease of the pituitary gland in cats (acromegaly) that produces too much growth hormone can also raise blood glucose levels.

-In humans, documented reasons for elevated blood glucose levels are corticosteroid administration, the use of quinolone antibiotics, anti-psychotic medications, beta blockers, calcineuron inhibitors like cyclosporine, protease inhibitors and thiazide diuretics.
-These drugs might affect your dog or cat’s blood sugar level in a similar way.
+In humans, documented reasons for elevated blood glucose levels are corticosteroid administration, the use of quinolone antibiotics, anti-psychotic medications, beta blockers, calcineuron inhibitors like cyclosporin, protease inhibitors and thiazide diuretics.
+These drugs might affect your dog or cat’s blood sugar level similarly.

-Reasons Why Your Pet’s Blood Glucose Level Could Be Too Low (hypoglycemia):
+Reasons Why Your Dog Or Cat’s Blood Glucose Level Could Be Too Low (hypoglycemia):

 The most common cause is an overdose of injectable insulin.
 But too much insulin (hyperinsulinism) due to pancreatic tumors (insulinomas) can have the same effect.